 Okay, that’s enough heavy lifting for today.
 Remember, I warned you.
 But that’s why we can’t stay out in the cold for too long, nor can we hibernate and expect to survive caregiving without actively and continuously preparing for it.

 I’m starting to look at this current state as a long cold winter—one to prepare for, but not fear.

 I want to emerge as my best self before I lose myself altogether.
 So, I’m stocking up now to keep myself fed and warm during what could be increasingly darker days ahead.
 But they don’t have to be.
 Try stocking up on knowledge and encouragement instead.

 Here are a few things I’m putting in my pantry this season:

 - Consider taking a course on caregiving.
-My brother and I are taking one on caregiver self-care right now.
+My brother and I took one on caregiver self-care together.
 There are many resources available.
 Your local Area on Aging is an excellent place to start.